 For many people, a term life insurance policy can be a great fit.
 Term life insurance covers your named beneficiaries for a specific period of time, which could last anywhere from one to 30+ years.
 If you die while your policy is in force, your beneficiaries receive your death benefit payment.

-This can be a crucial form of financial protection for those with financial dependents, including parents with young children.
 You can specify a certain amount of time in which need coverage, and hopefully you will outlive that period of need (and the life of your policy).

 For others who want longer-term coverage, permanent life insurance can be a good fit.
 These policies do not have an expiration date and offer coverage for the rest of your life, as long as you pay your premiums and the policy remains in effect.